Birdie0/twitch-chat-webhook/README.md

 Ever dreamt of twitch chat sent to your discord channel?
 Well, don't... as it's here! 🎉

-> Warning: there's no any kind of error or ratelimit handling (lol), using it on big channels will likely result in bad time[™](https://youtu.be/0FCvzsVlXpQ).
+> Warning: there's no any kind of error or ratelimit handling (lol), using it on very active channels will likely result in bad time[™](https://youtu.be/0FCvzsVlXpQ).

 ## Setup